Requesting an Incomplete

 Many instructors award Incompletes because they wish to support students during a time of difficulty.
 But though it may seem like a kindness in the short term, Incompletes often create unintended negative consequences.
 Before granting an Incomplete, we recommend that you have a conversation with the student who is making the request.
 Here are some important considerations to keep in mind:

 - An Incomplete grade yields no units.
 If a student is hoping to earn enough units to remain in good academic standing or meet the conditions for their current Academic Progress Status, a grade of Incomplete will not be of any use.
 Potential units earned are not the same as actual units earned.
 Keep in mind that academic standing is determined during the end-quarter Academic Progress Review.
 Incomplete units that are earned after that review are not taken into consideration.

-- Incomplete grades may have impacts.
-All students—but especially international students, financial aid recipients, varsity athletes, and those with an Academic Progress status—should have already taken care to ensure whether an Incomplete would impact any of their federal, organizational, or University requirements.
+- Incomplete grades have significant impacts for particular student groups.
+All students—but especially international students, financial aid recipients, student-athletes, and students with an academic progress status—must take extra care to verify how an Incomplete may impact any of their federal, organizational, or University requirements.
 However, the student you are meeting with may not have thought to check these requirements.

 - Some students may be struggling academically and may believe that receiving an incomplete will immediately alleviate their academic difficulties.
 This assumption may be incorrect.
 In fact, receiving an Incomplete may exacerbate their academic difficulties.

 - Incomplete grades convert to NP/NC after a year.
 While it may seem like a good idea in the moment, experience shows that students are often unable to finish their Incomplete courses during the allotted time.
 If you do grant your student an Incomplete, encourage them to modify their course load for next quarter to take into account the extra work involved.